What Are the Worst "Yu-Gi-Oh" Cards of All Time?

 How could this possibly help its controller, you ask?
-Well, normally it's absolutely terrible, but you can transfer the effect to your opponent with cards like "Mystical Refpanel".
-Still, that's just not a worthwhile prize for a combo needing two specific cards, especially when in all other cases, Cold Feet will do nothing but hamper you.
+Well, normally, it's absolutely terrible, but you can transfer the effect to your opponent with cards like "Mystical Refpanel."
+Still, that's just not a worthwhile prize for a combo needing two specific cards, especially when, in all other cases, Cold Feet will do nothing but hamper you.

-3. Zone Eater/Swordsman from a Distant Land
+3. Zone Eater/Swordsman From a Distant Land

-These monsters are nearly identical, sharing the same effect and similarly-atrocious battle stats (Swordsman has 50 more DEF, for a grand total of 250).
+These monsters are nearly identical, sharing the same effect and similarly-atrocious battle stats (Swordsman has 50 more DEF for a grand total of 250).
 Their traits let them destroy a monster five turns after they attack it.

-You're telling me we have to wait five turns for the removal to trigger?
+You're telling me we have to wait for five turns for the removal to trigger?
 Assuming the duel hasn't ended by then, that's more than enough time for the creature to be used in a tribute or link summon.
 Plus, since Zone and Swordsman are so weak, you'll likely suffer massive battle damage and lose them in the attack, often rendering them not just useless but an active liability.

 Similar to early ritual monsters, the first fusion monsters were infamously bad, lacking effects and needing specific cards as material.
 But at least members like "Blue-Eyes Ultimate Dragon" somewhat compensated with high ATK; units like Fusionist can be defeated even by most non-tributed monsters.